amolnaik/pynance/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 This is a lightweight streamlit app for understanding financial terms, fundamental ratios, and performance metrics.
-It uses fmpcloud to pull periodic data stock prices, annual statements, balance sheets of listed companies in the US.The explanation of the terms used in the app is taken from Investopedia.
+It uses fmpcloud to pull periodic data of stock prices, annual statements, balance sheets of listed companies in the US.
+The explanation of the terms used in the app is taken from Investopedia.

 ![Product Name Screen Shot][product-screenshot]